iamseeley/tseeley.com/content/posts/simpl-site.md

  simpl-site is built on [Deno](https://deno.com/), which provides a secure runtime for JavaScript and TypeScript. this allows us to use modern ES6+ features and TypeScript out of the box, without need for transpilation.

 2. **Deno.serve**:
-simpl-site uses [Deno's serve function](https://docs.deno.com/api/deno/~/Deno.serve), which provides a minimal way to create an HTTP server. this function handles incoming requests and routes them to the appropriate handler in our application.
+simpl-site uses [Deno's serve function](https://docs.deno.com/api/deno/~/Deno.serve), which provides a minimal way to create an HTTP server. this function handles incoming requests and routes them to the appropriate handler.

 3. **file system operations**: simpl-site uses deno's built-in apis for file system operations ([Deno.readTextFile](https://docs.deno.com/api/deno/~/Deno.readTextFile), [Deno.writeTextFile](https://docs.deno.com/api/deno/~/Deno.writeTextFile), etc.) to read markdown content, templates, and other assets.